p-misner/ReactWeatherApp/README.md

 # Deploying to Heroku

-I'm using [this article](https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8) and [this article](https://daveceddia.com/deploy-react-express-app-heroku/) as a reference.
+I'm using [this article](https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8) as a reference.

 ## Building an Express Server